How to Unlock BitLocker Without Password and Recovery Key?

 • Review any printed documents you might have saved.

-If these methods don't reveal your recovery key, additional advanced techniques can help you regain access to your encrypted drive.
+If these methods don't reveal your BitLocker recovery key on Microsoft or other places, additional advanced techniques can help you regain access to your encrypted drive.

 How to Unlock BitLocker Without Recovery Key?
 [4 Expert Methods]